 moodgym is an interactive self-help program for preventing and coping with depression and anxiety. moodgym teaches self-help skills drawn from cognitive behaviour therapy. moodgym.com.au

 Bluepages provides information about treatments for depression based on the latest scientific evidence, as well as symptom quizzes and relaxation downloads, and links to other helpful resources. bluepages.anu.edu.au

 The e-hub Web Service has been based on reviews of scientific literature, as well as ethical guidelines relevant to the delivery of online mental health services, such as those of the Australian Psychological Society.

 Program structure and practice have been designed to meet the Australian National Standards for Mental Health Services and to satisfy other relevant standards, such as the Quality Framework for Telephone Counselling and Internet-based Support Services.
 The ongoing delivery of the service is funded by the Australian Commonwealth Department of Health.

 The moodgym Cognitive Behaviour Training program was co-authored by Helen Christensen and Kathy Griffiths and the original site was launched in July 2001.
 The upgraded site, moodgym Mark II, was released in September 2003, and the third revision was launched in March 2008.
-The current version features a new, mobile responsive design, and was released in June 2017.
+The current version was released in June 2017.